anthonyjatoba/DeepLearning.ai-MLOps-notes/course1_week2.md

 ### Adding features

-For many structure data problems, creating new training examples is difficult, but there's something else you could do which is to take existing training examples and figure out if there are additional useful features you can add to it.
+For many structure data problems, creating new training examples is difficult, but there's something else you could do which is to take existing training examples and figure out if there are additional useful features you can add to them.

 #### Structured data